-When StreamOut is enabled, per MB (and/or per Slice, per Picture) intermediated coding data (e.g. bit allocated for each MB, etc.) are sent to the memory in a fixed record format (and of fixed size) from the PAK.
-The per-MB records must be written in a strict raster order and with no gap (i.e. every MB regardless of its mb_type and slice type, must have an entry in the StreamOut buffer).
+When StreamOut is enabled, per MB (and/or per Slice, per Picture) intermediated coding data (for example, bit allocated for each MB, and so on) are sent to the memory in a fixed record format (and of fixed size) from the PAK.
+The per-MB records must be written in a strict raster order and with no gap (that is, every MB regardless of its mb\type and slice type, must have an entry in the StreamOut buffer).
 Therefore, the consumer of the StreamOut data can offset into the StreamOut Buffer (StreamOut Data Destination Base Address) using individual MB addresses.